-There were several watersheds where the iron, aluminum, or sulfate concentrations were either lower than observed data or higher than observed data, although the pH simulation was reasonable.
-Further investigation is needed in these watersheds.
+The calibration is acceptable for the purpose of developing the TMDL, though there were instances where the iron, aluminum, or sulfate concentrations were either lower than observed data or higher than observed data.
 For instance, if the modeled iron concentrations were too low but the pH and the other parameters were fairly well represented, it could mean there is a local source of iron that had not been identified (and thus generally not represented in the model).
 Similarly, if modeled iron, aluminum, and sulfate (the hallmarks of AMD) are below observed levels and modeled pH is reasonable, the watershed might have a greater acid-neutralizing capability than calibrated for, or there could be an acid-neutralizing source.
 Additionally, in watersheds where pH predictions reasonably match observations and iron, aluminum, and sulfate are modeled above observed levels, there might be an additional source of acidity not represented in the model.
-For instance, in the Three Forks Run watershed
+For instance, in the Three Forks Run watershed (WM-54/THR0016), the

-(WM-54/THR0016), the Vindex Abandoned Mine Land Reclamation Project is occurring.
+Vindex Abandoned Mine Land Reclamation Project is occurring.
 Iron, sulfate, and aluminum concentrations vary widely along with pH levels.
 The project uses a lime doser to increase pH.
 During two monitoring periods the pH was about 10, and the metal concentrations spiked with the pH.
 These periods are not able to be simulated during modeling.